scalavision/bash4s/README.md

 # copy the library in named as bash4s.jar
 cp ./out/bash4s/assembly/dest/out.jar ~/.ammonite/bash4s.jar

-# add the library to the classpath of all running instances of ammonite repl
+# add the library to the classpath, and in scope of all running instances of ammonite repl
 echo "import \$cp.bash4s, bash4s._" >> ~/.ammonite/predef.sc

-# add the library to the classpath of all ammonite scripts run by ammonite
+# add the library to the classpath, and in scope of all ammonite scripts run by ammonite
 echo "import \$cp.bash4s, bash4s._" >> ~/.ammonite/predefScript.sc
 ```